Fox News—September 10, 2014

 To alleviate Sander’s pain, Deland did a total ankle replacement.
 In the past, the surgery was difficult and not very successful — but new technology is changing that.
 Rather than going through the front of the ankle, doctors put the replacement in through the side of the ankle.

-Read the full story on FoxNews.com.
+This story originally appeared on FoxNews.com.